Dismissal Frequently Asked Questions

 Academic dismissal means that you are no longer in a degree program and are not eligible to return to Luther College without completing the academic appeal process and being approved for re-admittance.
 Your courses for the next term will be dropped.

-1. Please describe the circumstances that contributed to or caused your academic difficulties in your last semester at Luther College.
+1. Describe in great detail the extenuating circumstances that contributed to or caused your academic difficulties in your last semester at Luther College.

-3. Provide a detailed plan to improve your academic performance if you are reinstated.
+2. Provide a detailed plan of action that you will follow through with to improve your academic performance if you are reinstated.
 Describe how the issue(s) mentioned in this form will be addressed.
 The committee is looking for specific examples.

-The Academic Progress Committee will determine the status of your appeal.
-The committee consists of representatives from the faculty, Student Life, Financial Aid, Admissions, and the Registrar's Office.
+The Academic Standing Board (ASB) will determine the status of your appeal.
+The committee consists of representatives from the faculty, DOSS, Financial Aid, and the Registrar’s Office.

-Once you have submitted the appeal form, the Academic Progress Committee reads each appeal individually and makes decisions on a case by case basis.
+Once you have submitted the appeal form, the ASB reviews each appeal individually and makes decisions on a case-by-case basis as a committee.
 The information that you provide assists the committee with their decision.
-All decisions made by the Academic Progress Committee are final.
-Materials submitted by students are confidential and do not become any part of the student's academic record.
-Please note that appeals must be based on extenuating circumstances and very few appeals immediately following dismissal are approved.
+All decisions made by the ASB are final.
+Materials submitted by students are confidential and do not become part of the student’s academic record.
+Appeals must be based on extenuating circumstances.

-If your academic appeal is approved, you will be reinstated with probationary status and required to meet conditions specified by the Academic Progress Committee.
-One of these requirements is that you achieve a semester GPA of at least 2.0.
+If your academic appeal is approved, you will be reinstated with probationary status and required to meet conditions specified by the ASB.

-Yes, you should be in communication with Student Life (563)387-1020 to receive information about checking out of the residence halls and other pertinent information, ie. student employment, SPO, billing, etc.
+Yes, you should be in communication with Office of Student Engagement (563)387-1020 to receive information about checking out of the residence halls and other pertinent information, ie. student employment, SPO, billing, etc.

 No. This academic dismissal applies only to your status at Luther College.

 Dismissed students, regardless of their financial aid status, must file an academic appeal.
-Academic dismissal remains in effect until the student has been readmitted to the college by the Academic Progress Committee.
+Academic dismissal remains in effect until the student has been readmitted to the college by the ASB.
 In addition to your appeal, the committee would like to see evidence of taking a minimum of 12 transferable credits with at least a 2.5 GPA from another institution.